ophwug/c2-neos-alt-fix-install/README.md

 comma.ai no longer has a working endpoint for the setup tool to use to determine if the device is connected to the internet.
 This means that the NEOS setup screen after selecting a Wi-Fi network will always show "The network 'xxxx' is not connected to the internet" even when it is.

-This repository provides a simple, all-in-one tool to bypass the NEOS Setup screen and install openpilot on a **comma two**, **EON**, or a comma two clone device.
+This repository provides a simple, all-in-one tool to bypass the NEOS Setup screen and install openpilot on a **comma two**, or a comma two clone device.
 This is **NOT** designed or needed for AGNOS devices such as the comma three.

 If you have other comma two issues or want to contribute documentation and wisdom, please check out the [ophwug/docs repo](https://github.com/ophwug/docs?tab=readme-ov-file#common-to-all-comma-two-family-devices).